Thinking in Systems: A Primer

 by Donella Meadows Author and Diana Wright Editor

-Thinking in Systems is a concise and crucial book offering insight for problem solving on scales ranging from the personal to the global.
+A concise and crucial book offering insight for problem solving on scales ranging from the personal to the global.
 Edited by the Sustainability Institute’s Diana Wright, this essential primer brings systems thinking out of the realm of computers and equations and into the tangible world, showing readers how to develop the systems-thinking skills that thought leaders across the globe consider critical for 21st-century life.
 Some of the biggest problems facing the world—war, hunger, poverty, and environmental degradation—are essentially system failures.
-They cannot be solved by fixing one piece in isolation from the others, because even seemingly minor details have enormous power to undermine the best efforts of too-narrow thinking.
 While readers will learn the conceptual tools and methods of systems thinking, the heart of the book is grander than methodology.
 Donella Meadows was known as much for nurturing positive outcomes as she was for delving into the science behind global dilemmas.
 She reminds readers to pay attention to what is important, not just what is quantifiable, to stay humble, and to stay a learner.
+(Short Discount)

 You must log in to comment.